 All tours listed below can be booked through Alyeska's Concierge Desk: 907-754-2108.
 The Concierge Desk is located next to the Front Desk at The Hotel Alyeska.

 Go out on a glacier-based dog sled tour right from the hotel.
-The tour starts with a spectacular helicopter flight through the Chugach Mountains to a remote glacier high-camp.
+The tour starts from the Girdwood airport, at Alpine Air Alaska's hangar, where they suit you up for a snowy glacier.
+Don't forget your sunglasses and camera!
+Next up is a spectacular helicopter flight through the Chugach Mountains to a remote glacier high-camp.
 Experience the enthusiasm of Alaskan Iditarod Huskies while mushing on an alpine snowfield.
-Accompanied by a local guide and a Seavey family musher, guests will have a chance to drive or ride the dogsled while taking in the grandeur of Punch Bowl Glacier and the Chugach Mountains.
+Guests will have a chance to drive or ride the dogsled while taking in the grandeur of Punch Bowl Glacier and the Chugach Mountains.
+The Dog Camp is managed by the Seavy family, renown for raising teams of Iditarod champions.
+You will learn all about the dogs, a musher's lifestyle, and the famous Iditarod trail.
 This tour includes plenty of photo opportunities of you driving a dog team surrounded by glaciers and mountain peaks, cuddling with puppies and dressed up like an Iditarod musher!

 This tour provides the most intimate and comprehensive look into the world of sled dogs, the Iditarod Sled Dog Race and the simple life of the Alaskan homesteader.
 Meet Dario Martinez who has run the Iditarod trail nine times.
 Hear the stories, cuddle puppies, witness sled dogs' enthusiasm and take a ride!
 It's an experience you will never forget - guaranteed.
 Family-friendly, multi-lingual, informative, fun and personable.
 All levels of fitness welcome.
 A must do!